-The shopping plaza is is multi-storied with the basement acting as a market place where locals buy groceries, and the ground floor selling clothes, second-hand items, and other various items.
+The shopping plaza is multi-storied with the basement acting as a marketplace where locals buy groceries, and the ground floor selling clothes, second-hand items, and other various items.
 The second and third floors are what draw the most foreign visitors as they are almost completely filled with small specialty stores selling all manner of goods related to anime, manga, figures, games, etc.

 It has a more local vibe than Akihabara and is also more laid back.
 While it is full of manga and anime, Nakano Broadway does not have any electronics for sale like Akihabara does.

 Nakano Broadway is located about 250 meters north of Nakano Station, after passing through Nakano Sunmall.
 Neither JR Nakano Station nor Tokyo Metro Nakano Station have elevators, so wheelchair users will need to use the adapted escalators (like this) which can be a bit scary.
 If the escalator is something you want to avoid, it is about a 15-20 minute walk to Nakano Broadway from the neighboring Koenji Station.

 Since Nakano Broadway was built in the late 1960s, the stores are all small and accessibility was not considered.

 There are two elevators in the complex – one on the east side, midway down the length of the mall (called “elevator 1”), and another at the far end (called, accordingly, “elevator 2”).
 Elevator 2 is much larger, but does not stop on the 3rd floor.
 Elevator 1 stops on all floors but is just barely large enough to fit a wheelchair and is often in use.
 Neither have buttons that are possible to operate without help.